 According to Ferlay et al., (2010), among developing regions, Africa has the largest burden of cervical cancer.
 Africa also records the highest incidence and mortality from cervical cancer annually.
 The main precursor of cervical cancer that is HPV infection is globally observed in different levels.
 Surveys have shown13-fold variation among women who are sexually active.

 This infection prevalence varies per 100,000 women from 2.0% in Hanoi (Vietnam), 3.0% in Barcelona (Spain), 14.8% in Colombia, 17.7 in Argentina, and 26.3 in Nigeria (Matos et al., 2003).
-The Sub-Saharan Africa records 34.8 new cases per 100,000 women diagnosed with cervical cancer annually and 22.5 per 100,000 of these cases die of the disease (Faith Anthony et al.).

-A study by Palacio-Mejía et al., (2003) indicated that despite the evidence of high rate of incidence and burden in Africa, the situation has been under-reported in many African countries making the disease a factor that is unknown in terms of data available, though rural residence was associated with higher mortality rates.
+A study by Palacio-Mejía et a., (2003) indicated that despite the evidence of high rate of incidence and burden in Africa, the situation has been under-reported in many African countries making the disease a factor that is unknown in terms of data available, though rural residence was associated with higher mortality rates.